texxasrulez/caldav_calendar/README.md

 # Caldav Calendar Plugin for Roundcube

-**This is my first fork version and will pretty much remain as is except for issue fixes and maintenance.**
+**This is my first fork version and will pretty much remain "As Is" except for issue fixes and maintenance.**

 I am going to concentrate most of my efforts on a new calendar.
-I have MAJOR plans for it and want on stable version (this Repo) and one I am going add some serious features and enhancements.\
+I have MAJOR plans for it and want to have a stable LTS version (this Repo) and one I am going add some serious feature enhancements.\
-If you are a Computer Nerd like me and enjoy testing buggy on the edge software, then I suggest you try my experimental calendar, [Texas Edition](https://github.com/texxasrulez/caldav_calendar_te) \
+If you are a Computer Nerd like me and enjoy testing buggy, on the edge software, then I suggest you try my experimental calendar, [Texas Edition](https://github.com/texxasrulez/caldav_calendar_te)

 **IMPORTANT** If you are updating this plugin from < 0.5.x to 0.6.x, a clean install is required.
 Read the [Update Info](update_guide.md) page for details.